KhronosGroup/Vulkan-Hpp/README.md

 #### Custom views of Vulkan-Hpp objects in Visual Studio <a id='custom_views'>

 The file `VulkanHpp.natvis` provides a custom view on `vk::Flags` for Visual Studio.
 If you add this file to the user-specific natvis directory of your Visual Studio installation (%USERPROFILE%\Documents\Visual Studio 2022\Visualizers), you get `vk::Flags` nicely formatted in your debugger with all your Visual Studio projects.

+## Breaking Changes <a id='breaking_changes'>

+We seriously try to keep the API for all flavours of the Vulkan-Hpp constant or backwards compatible.
+But every now and then, some breaking changes might get in.
+Here is a list of those changes, sorted by version.

+### v1.4.324 <a id='breaking_changes_324'>

+With PR [#2226](https://github.com/KhronosGroup/Vulkan-Hpp/pull/2226), the return type of `vk::raii::Device::acquireNextImage2KHR` and `vk::raii::SwapchainKHR::acquireNextImage` changed from `std::pair<vk::Result,uint32_t>` to the equivalent `vk::ResultValue<uint32_t>`

 ## Usage <a id='usage'>